dmcmahill/wcalc/benchmarks/freefem/README.md

 a few consequences to keep in mind:

 1. Dispersion is *not* modeled.
-For transmission lines that support true TEM propagation mode, coax and stripline for example both support TEM mode, this is not an issue.
+For transmission lines that support true TEM propagation mode this is not an issue.
+Coax and stripline for example, both support TEM mode.
 Microstrip however has a quasi-TEM mode.
 TEM cannot be supported in microstrip because the velocity of propagation above and below the line is different and the boundary conditions cannot be satisified by true TEM.
-Still, this is a helpful check, especially in cases where we may be exceeding limits in the original equations.
+Still, this electro static approach is a helpful check, especially in cases where we may be exceeding limits in the original equations.
 Thick metal coplanar waveguide or coplanar waveguide with ground and a gap that is more than the dielectric thickness are a few problem areas that FreeFEM can help with.